 Symbolism is the use of symbols to represent ideas or meanings.
 They are imbued with certain qualities, often only interpretable through context, that help get a writer’s point across.
 In most cases, an object, colour, or event is used to represent something else, something entirely different but in some crucial way connected.
 Other symbols might be words, people, animals, dates, places, or even emotions.

 When considering the possible range of symbols, and what they can symbolize, consider the things that are meaningful in your everyday life.
 What can you look at in your room or house that means something to you?
 Is the bracelet a symbol of love?
 The scar a symbol of experience?
 The picture a symbol of the past?
-There are also less physical symbols, such as a smile, hug, or threat.
+There are also fewer physical symbols, such as a smile, hug, or threat.

 One of the most important things to remember about symbols is that their meaning usually hinges on the context.
 If your bracelet is in someone else’s possession the symbol changes entirely.
 It might symbolize nothing, or, if it was stolen, gifted, or found, something else entirely.
 It is up to the writer to make sure that the setting, characters, and circumstances all match up with what they want their symbol to convey.
 One aspect that a writer will not be able to control, and which may throw one’s well-crafted written ideas out the window, is the perspective a reader brings to a poem or prose work.